 He behaves as he does from impulses over which he has no control, possessing no values, moral or social, he is at the mercy of his passions and appetites.
 The others in Trickster stories possess similar traits: the animals, the various supernatural beings and monsters, and man.

-Paul Radin, in The Trickster: A Study in American Indian Mythology, tells us that
+Paul Radin, in The Trickster: A Study in American Indian Mythology, (Click to buy the book and support Mindfunda), tells us that:

 The overwhelming majority of all so-called trickster myths in North America give an account of the creation of the earth, or at least transforming of the world, and have a hero who is always wandering, who is always hungry, who is not guided by normal conceptions of good or evil, who is either playing tricks on people or having them played on him and who is highly sexed.